wcnoname5/EEG_risk-1/README.md

 First, `end_timestamp_for_draw` records the duration time from the `Draw` page being loaded until the `Next` button is activated.

-Secord, `start_timestamp` records the duration time from the Form page (either be `LC`, `BDM`, or `QSR` ) loaded until the "last" response of the Form is filled, even the name is called "start".
+Secord, `start_timestamp` records the duration time from the Form page (either be `LC`, `BDM`, or `QSR` ) loaded until the "first" response of the Form is filled.
+That's why it called "start_timestamp".

 At last, `end_timestamp` records the duration time from the Form page (either be `LC`, `BDM`, or `QSR` ) loaded until the `Next` button is activated.